Reporting Hub Knowledge Center

 • Tenant Name: Enter the name of your organization as you want it to appear in your environment.

 • Language: Select a preferred language for your tenant.
-(To learn how to add languages, see Language Admin.)
+(To learn how to add languages, see.)

 • Authentication Scheme: Select a preferred Authentication Scheme for your tenant.
-(To learn more about Authentication Schemes, see Authentication Admin.)
+(To learn more about Authentication Schemes, see .)

-• Parent Group: Select the Active Directory Parent group that can access your tenant.
+• Parent Group: Select the Parent security group that can access your tenant.

 • Security Group Inheritance: